AI prompts

 <br/>

-Tailwind CSS adopts a different strategy to achieve these goals:
+Tailwind CSS adopts a different strategy:

 - Atomic CSS so styles have a cap on how large they can grow